-Broadway Tower occupies a prominent position at the top of the Cotswolds escarpment, in the county of Worcestershire.
+Broadway Tower occupies a stunning location at the top of the Cotswolds escarpment, in the county of Worcestershire.

-Located at the second highest point in the Cotswolds, perched on top of Middle Hill, the base of the tower is 312m (1024ft) above sea level.
+Located at the second highest point in the Cotswolds, perched on top of Middle Hill, the base of the tower stands at an elevation of 312m (1024ft) above sea level.
 The tower itself is 20m (65ft) high.

 The highest point in the Cotswolds is Cleeve Hill, Gloucestershire, at 330m above sea level.